jhellst/Soccer-ProLeagues-Frontend/README.md

 A demo version of this project can be found here: https://soccer-proleagues.onrender.com/

-Please note that this project runs on a free Render instance.
-For this reason, the project's frontend and backend services may take up to 1 minute to spin up the server instances.
+<sub>*Please note that this project runs on a free Render instance.
+For this reason, the project's frontend and backend services may take up to 1 minute to spin up the server instances.</sub>

 ## Project Details